EricVSiegel/ml-viz-docs/README.md

 }
 ```

-- Run yarn start to view the new page
+- Run `yarn start` to view the new page.